Last Updated on 4.8.22 by Christian Mancier

-The digital age is upon us, new global research by PwC, Same passion, different paths: How the next generation of family business leaders are making their mark, tells us that the next generation of family business leaders are ready to embrace digital changes, but face hurdles with the current generation.
+The digital age is upon us, global research by PwC, Same Passion, Different Paths: How the next generation of family business leaders are making their mark, tells us that the next generation of family business leaders are ready to embrace digital changes, but face hurdles with the current generation.

 75% of the next generation of family business leaders have big plans to take their businesses to new heights.
 However the main generational challenges continue to be digital and innovation.

 All firms – not only family businesses – need to acknowledge the digital challenges facing them.
 Having a strategy fit for the digital age was voted very important or essential by 75% of next gens polled, however only 7% of them consider their business is currently doing this well.